 - Utilization.
 By tracking over- and under-utilized machines, Dynatrace helps teams track underutilized machines and minimize overprovisioning.

 - Architecture.
 The Dynatrace platform tracks workload and dependencies among resources.
-With its topology mapping and dependency tracking, Dynatrace provides tools that help analysts determine which processes use what resources to troubleshoot and optimize at the process level.
+With its topology mapping and dependency tracking, Dynatrace provides process-level tools that help determine which processes use what resources to aid with troubleshooting and optimization.

 - Smart orchestration.
 By ensuring automated workloads run most cost-effectively, Dynatrace monitors automated workloads, such as in Kubernetes environments, to help teams eliminate redundant services for further cost savings.